 Thank you for your question ‘A’, I know a lot of women can relate, but I promise you it doesn’t have to be that way.

-Here are some important facts to keep in mind as you begin to partner with your PMS and turn this monthly struggle into a time of deeper self-understanding:
+Important facts to keep in mind as you begin to partner with your PMS and turn this monthly struggle into a time of deeper self-understanding:

 - Despite popular belief, pain, major discomfort, and crazy mood swings are not how a healthy cycle expresses itself.
 However, keep in heart that even within a healthy cycle your energy and feelings still wax and wane.
 It’s a natural part of living in cyclic, womanly bodies to feel different in the various phases of our menstrual cycle.
 Check out my blog post on living in tune with the phases of your menstrual cycle.

-- The domino cycle effect: Ovulation affects PMS.
+- The domino cycle effect: Ovulation health affects PMS.
 Each of the four phases of your cycle work together and has a domino affect on each other.
 There’s both a physical and energetic side to this.
 The creative and sexual energy that peaks at ovulation needs to be expressed and honored.
 If we don’t follow the instincts of our creative energy, it can trigger PMS symptoms and feelings of disconnection, moodiness, and grief.

 - Keeping your blood sugar stable is necessary to keep your hormones balanced and PMS symptom-free.
 You need nutrients and regular nourishing meals to flow with ease.
 When you enter the luteal phase which is the second stage of your menstrual cycle that happens after ovulation, your metabolic rate increases with the hormonal changes that happen leading up to your moon-time.
 So make sure to nourish yourself with healthy foods until you feel satisfied and at ease.